Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

 4. Recycle Everything

-5. Try Without Disposable Plastics
+5. Try Living Without Disposable Plastics

-It only takes a few times of bringing your own reusable bags to the store, silverware to the office or carry a travel mug and a metal reusable drinking bottle to make it a habit.
+It only takes a few times of bringing your own reusable bags to the store, silverware to the office or carrying a travel mug and a metal reusable drinking bottle to make it a habit.

 6. Make Better Choices at Home